 Craving a thick and chewy chocolate chip cookie (or two)?
 Give this small batch chocolate chip cookie recipe a try for when you have a craving for a gooey, indulgent treat!
 It’s my new go-to favorite and is so easy to make.

 If you’re like me, you get pretty serious cookie cravings.
 And when that happens, you want something to satisfy your sweet tooth ASAP.
-I developed this small batch chocolate chip cookie recipe so I could devour a cookie or two (or three or four…) quickly, without much prep or bake time with simple, everyday ingredients.
+You can make a batch of edible cookie dough if you’re in the mood for some delicious, indulgent cookie dough, or try this small batch chocolate chip cookie recipe if you really want a soft and warm cookie straight from the oven.
+I developed this recipe so I could devour a cookie or two (or three or four…) quickly, without much prep or bake time with simple, everyday ingredients.
 They’re so simple to make and are way up on the list of my favorite cookies, along with with my new chewy peanut butter cookies recipe!

 This recipe is similar to my giant chocolate chip cookie recipe but with a few adjustments to make sure the cookies bake well in a smaller batch.
 It makes 6-7 cookies total and I use primarily brown sugar, which makes them incredibly gooey – it also lends a decadent caramel flavor.
 I also use egg yolk instead of an entire egg because the fat from the yolk helps make incredibly chewy and soft cookies.